- Self-Directed Accounts

 According to Forbes, “If you believe that income tax rates will increase in the future – as many finance and tax experts do – then you will agree that the Roth IRA is often a better choice than the traditional IRA, if the objective is to choose the one that results in the lower income tax.”

-It’s important to note that a Roth conversion is a taxable event and will impact your taxable income, so be sure to consult and plan with a financial professional.
-Just as Roth contributions are not tax-deductible, any funds converted from a Traditional IRA to a Roth IRA are also included in your ordinary income and taxed as such.
+It’s important to note that a Roth IRA conversion is a taxable event and will impact your taxable income the year you convert, so be sure to consult and plan with a financial professional.
+Just as Roth IRA contributions are not tax-deductible, any funds converted from a traditional IRA to a Roth IRA are also included in your ordinary income and taxed as such.

 In the second hypothetical example, the $50,000 you are converting from the Traditional IRA to your Roth IRA would be added to your ordinary income in the year of the conversion and taxed at your ordinary income tax rate.
 Because of this, it’s important to consult and plan with a tax professional because a Roth conversion will increase your taxable income for the year, potentially resulting in a higher tax bracket.

-With a 20-percent effective tax rate, you would owe $10,000 in taxes on the converted funds for this Roth conversion example.
+With a 20-percent effective tax rate, you would owe $10,000 in taxes on the converted funds for this example.

 Continuing this example: if you chose to pay the tax out-of-pocket, you would have $50,000 in your newly established Roth IRA, after the conversion, available to invest.